 But as prolific as they are, researchers are finding that they do not proliferate well in the presence of toxins, chemicals and processed and preserved foods.

-If we continue to sterilize everything and eat foods that our good bugs can’t digest, the 90% of us will slowly die.
-And as the microbial diversity within us slowing wanes, so will our health.
+If we continue to sterilize everything and eat foods that our good bugs can’t digest, 90% of us will slowly die.
+And as the microbial diversity within us slowly wanes, so will our health.

 Feed Bugs Real Food